JohnathonHutt/Futurama-Quotes-Game/README.md

 # Futurama-Quotes-Game
 Multiple choice Futurama Quotes game

-A Futurama quote game in which the player guesses who said a given quote from the show.
-Run playGame() function to start.
+A Futurama quote game in which the player guesses who said a given quote from the show.\n Run playGame() function to start.
 Quotes are randomly selected and are asked only once.
 Multiple choice answers (names) are randomly populated from a list of names.